nafeesahyounis/milestone-4/README.md

 Wireframing was done using the Figma tool.
 As the product is an MVP and there were 4 weeks to both learn django and complete the project, basic wireframing was done aimed at this goal:

 [wireframes](https://www.figma.com/file/Xkc2s9HvJ3Mo6EZavRIGYc/eCommerce-%2F-Nafeesah?node-id=0%3A1)

+# Features
+## Existing Features

+* Navbar

+The navbar is on each page and on smaller screens it turns into a hamburger menu on the left hand corner of the screen.

+The following items are present on the navbar when the user is not logged in:

+- Home

+- Shop (dropdown menu)

+- Login

+- Register

+- Shopping cart in left corner

+When the user is logged in, the following items are visible:

+- Home

+- Shop (dropdown)

+- Logout

+- Shopping cart in left corner